Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: -error estimates

 Therefore,

-Consequently, by using the above bound of ${\mathcal B}_1$ in Theorem \ref{thm: smooth and nonsmooth}, we get the error estimate below that will be used in the forthcoming section to show the convergence of the gradient FE solution.
-For $t \in (0,T],$
+Consequently, by using the above bound of ${\mathcal B}_1$ in Theorem \ref{thm: smooth and nonsmooth}, we get the error estimate below that will be used in the forthcoming section to show the convergence of the gradient finite element solution: